yorkhuang-au/yorkhuang-au.github.io/_posts/2016-06-10-Machine-Learning-Tell-Me-To-Stay-Or-Leave.md

 ## [1] 26 10
 ```

-There 10 fields which are straightforward.
-There 26 records and myself.
+There were 10 fields which were straightforward.
+There were 26 records and myself.

 I then created the training and testing datasets.
 I didn't set a seed to reproduce the same results as I thought God may affects my life instead of determining. :)